What is a Project Contingency Plan in Project Management?

 Leveraging Schedules into Project Contingency Planning

-When it comes to scheduling contingencies, the focus tends to be less about the total amount of work, and more about when the project team will be able to do the work.
-There is nothing worse than approaching a deadline and realizing that there simply are not enough hours in the day to get the job done.
+When it comes to scheduling contingencies, the focus tends to be less about the total amount of work, and more about determining when the team can complete the work.
+Approaching a deadline and realizing that there simply are not enough hours remaining to complete a project is the worst-case scenario.

-A good place to start is setting expectations with the project team.
+A good place to start is setting utilization expectations with the project team.
 Loosely communicated deadlines are rarely achieved.
-Be clear up front about delivery goals to ensure everyone is on the same page.
+Be transparent about scheduling and project delivery goals to ensure everyone is on the same page.

-In addition to setting proper expectations, it is also essential to keep a complete and up-to-date project schedule.
+Beyond setting proper task management expectations, it is also essential to keep a complete and up-to-date project schedule.
 While we have covered the importance of scheduling in quite a few other posts—including how it relates to forecasts, fixed price projects, and improving profitability.
 As it relates to contingency planning, an up-to-date schedule provides the best chance for identifying projects that will be over budget or behind their targeted delivery date.

 Building Contingencies into Project Teams

 Project managers are continuously trying to eliminate uncertainty.
 Team leaders are building plans, checking progress, and communicating what will happen next, all in an effort to bring clarity to the health of an engagement.
 While the actions taken during a project are essential to its success, experienced project managers know that the makeup of the project team can be equally important.

 Prior to starting a project, managers need to have a clear understanding of the skills needed to deliver the work, and the available capacity of the people in the organization with those skills.
 Depending on the complexity of the project, a good proficiency mix among the skills needed can also be an asset.
-Not only will a combination of junior and senior resources provide good professional development opportunities for everyone involved, but it also allows managers to funnel work to the right person if the project is starting to slip.
+A combination of junior and senior resources provide strong professional development opportunities for everyone involved, and will also allow managers to funnel work to the right person if the project is starting to slip.